-Being South Carolinians we’re planning a trip to Myrtle Beach every summer!!….and often in the winter too!
+Being from South Carolina we’re planning a trip to Myrtle Beach every summer!!….and often in the winter too!

 We have stayed at almost every large hotel on the Myrtle Beach strip from North Myrtle all the way down to Surfside, and a few campgrounds too!
 Now I find it a breeze to plan my MB trips and I wanna share with you the 7 easy steps of how I plan my trips… and how you can too…

 This post contains affiliate links, which means I receive a small commission if you make a purchase using these links.
-It is no additional cost to you and I cross my heart I only recommend products/deals that will help you get the most out of your travel experience.
+It is no additional cost to you and I only recommend products that will help you get the most out of your travel adventures!

 Step 1: Select Your Dates